Ice Age: Continental Drift – Arctic Games

 Ice Age: Continental Drift – Arctic Games (also known as Ice Age 4: Continental Drift - Arctic Games) is a tie-in video game based on the film Ice Age: Continental Drift.
 It was developed by Behaviour Interactive and published by Activision and was released on 10 July 2012 for Wii, Nintendo 3DS, Nintendo DS, PlayStation 3, and Xbox 360.

 Story

 The story begins with the characters from the film finding a basket full of fruit that they describe as treasure.
-Another group of animals, led by Captain Gutt (a Gigantopithecus), also finds this treasure and both groups decide to compete to decide who will be worthy of this price.
+Another group of animals, led by Captain Gutt (a Gigantopithecus), also finds this treasure and both groups decide to compete to decide who will be worthy of this prize.